lorforlinux/docs.beagleboard.io/books/beaglebone-cookbook/06iot/iot.rst

   bone$ ./analogInContinuous.py
   Hit ^C to stop

-Here's the output of a 10KHz sine wave.
+Here's the output of a 10KHz triangle wave.

 ..
 TODO
-  Is this trun: (The plot is wrong, but eLinux won't let me fix it.)
+  Is this true: (The plot is wrong, but eLinux won't let me fix it.)

 .. _analog_tri_fig: